sobri909/MGBoxKit/README.markdown

 - Table layouts (similar to `UITableView`, but less fuss)
 - Grid layouts (similar to `UICollectionView`, but less fuss)
-- Optional box offscreen culling and reuse
+- Optionl box caching for smooth scrolling and low memory use
 - Table rows automatically layout `NSStrings`, `UIImages`, `NSAttributedStrings`, and multiline text
 - Table rows accept `Mush` lightweight markup for bold, italics, underline, and